acos-server/acos-server/doc/development.md

 If the `callback` parameter is defined, the callback function must be called by giving the response from the content as the first parameter.
+A second parameter signalling an error may be given to the callback if the event was not handled successfully.
+If there is no error, the parameter should be set to `null`.
+The error parameter should be an object with fields `status` (values `OK`, `ERROR`, or potentially something else) and `error` (a message string).
+The protocol could also add more fields if necessary.